varunmathuria/imdb_series_tracker/README.md

 ------------

-Running `python3 main.py` pulls all series data for the series in tracked_series.json, and pulls all episode data for each series in tracked_series.json, and exports this data to CSV files.
+Running `python3 main.py` pulls all series data for the series in tracked_series.json, pulls all episode data for each series in tracked_series.json, and exports this data to CSV files.

 Features: